elunna/nerfhack-changelog/README.md

 ### Serenity
 * This silver spear has some nice benefits when wielded:
 * +d10 damage
-* counters 80% of monster spells while wielded
+* counters 80% of monster spells whilst wielded
 * whenever it successfully counters, it adds a2d6 penalty delay to the casters "mspec_used", making the caster require more time to recover
 * blocks you from casting spells when wielded
 * blocks aggravate monster and conflict
 * blocks barbarian blood rage from activating if wielded
 * prevents monsters from berserking
-* absorbs curses like Magicbane

 ### Thunderfists
-* A new artifact gauntlets of force
+* gauntlets of force
 * Grants shock resistance when worn
-* Deals shock damage
+* Deals shock damage when used bare-handed
 * When monks don these, they occasionally release a chain lightning blast
 * Grants MC1